geany/geany-osx/README.md

 	```

 *	Before the release update the Geany version and copyright years inside
-	info.plist and create_dmg.sh.
-Dependencies inside the geany.modules
+	Info.plist and create_dmg.sh.
+Also update the `-release` targets in
+	geany.modules file to point to the new release.
+Dependencies inside
-	can also be updated to newer versions.
+	geany.modules can also be updated to newer versions.

 ---